-5.2 Operational Areas to Monitor During COVID-19
+$\Delta$ 5.2 Emerging Risks to Monitor During COVID-19

-The following list of areas, among others, should be considered as significant operational areas to be monitored during the COVID-19 crisis.
-The list is based on ICAO Doc 10144, "ICAO Handbook for CAAs on the Management of Aviation Safety Risks related to COVID-19".
+The following emerging risks, among others, could be considered as significant to be monitored during the COVID-19 crisis.
+The list is based on ICAO Doc 10144, "ICAO Handbook for CAAs on the Management of Aviation Safety Risks related to COVID-19" and EASA document "Review of Aviation Safety Issues Arising from the COVID-19 Pandemic" and guidance issued by IATA.